 In conclusion, building a house is better than buying, especially in rural and suburban areas.
 Buying a house is suitable for urban areas such as Nairobi, Mombasa, and Kisumu, among others.

 FAQs About Cost Of Construction In Kenya

 This shall depend on the type of house you are building and its size.
-A mabati house in Kenya shall cost less per square meter compared to a block house.
-Likewise, the number of rooms your house shall have determines the cost, the more rooms the higher the cost.
-A simple 1 bedroom mabati house in Kenya costs 200,000 shillings or less to build while a cheap 1 bedroom permanent house shall cost 300,000 on the lower end.
+A mabati house in Kenya shall cost less per square meter than a blockhouse.
+Likewise, the number of rooms your house shall have determines the cost; the more rooms, the higher the cost.
+A simple 1 bedroom mabati house in Kenya costs 200,000 shillings or less to build, while a cheap 1 bedroom permanent house shall cost 300,000 on the lower end.

-Building a house is cheaper than buying it as long as you keep it simple.
-Buying a house means the owner or agent that is selling the house is planning to make a profit from the sale, still an already built house makes the land developed and therefore more expensive compared to building a house on vacant land from scratch.
+Building a house is cheaper than buying it if you keep it simple.
+Buying a house means the owner or agent selling the house is planning to profit from the sale.
+Still, an already-built house makes the land developed and, therefore, more expensive than building a house on vacant land from scratch.

-The cost of building a 1 bedroom house in rural Kenya is 400 to 700,000 shillings.
-In rural areas of Kenya, building a 1 bedroom house can be made cheaper by using cheaply available materials such as timber, and sand and you can even hire people to make your bricks locally.
+Building a 1 bedroom house in rural Kenya costs 400 to 700,000 shillings.
+In rural areas of Kenya, building a 1 bedroom house can be made cheaper by using cheaply available materials such as timber and sand.
+You can even hire people to make your bricks locally.

 A 2-bedroom house in Kenya shall need an average of 10 bags per square meter to build.

 A two-bedroom house in Kenya costs between 400,000 shillings to 5 million shillings depending on the place and design of the two-bedroom you need to build.

 To get the number of iron sheets needed to build a two-bedroom house in Kenya, divide the total square feet of your roof by the square feet of each iron sheet.